-Olympic Golf: Tokyo and Japan offer tradition, expectations
+Tokyo and Japan offer tradition, expectation to Olympic golf

-TOKYO (AP) — Golf returned three years ago in Rio de Janeiro after a 112-year absence from the Olympics.
+TOKYO (AP) — Golf returned to the Olympics three years ago in Rio de Janeiro after a 112-year absence.
 But few play golf in Brazil, which kicked up problems from the start when a top-notch course had to be built amid protests from environmentalists and ensuing court cases and charges of corruption.

-Unlike Rio, the Olympics in Tokyo will offer some golfing tradition.
-Golf is popular in Japan and the Olympic venue north of Tokyo — the Kasumigaseki Country Club — has been around for 90 years.
+Unlike Rio, Tokyo and Japan offer golfing tradition.
+Golf is popular in the country and the Olympic venue northwest of Tokyo — the Kasumigaseki Country Club in Kawagoe City — has been around for 90 years.

 Hiromi Kobayashi was the LPGA’s rookie of the year in 1990 and she knows Japan faces high expectations.
-She says “as a player I was representing myself.
-But this is a different kind of pressure” for the country and its golfing community.

-Kobayashi teamed with two other senior Japanese players — Tsuneyuki Nakajima and Masahiro Kuramoto — to show off the layout on Monday.
+“As a player I was representing myself,” she said Monday, guiding reporters around a few holes with two other senior Japanese players — Tsuneyuki Nakajima and Masahiro Kuramoto.
+“But this is a different kind of pressure.
+It’s on our shoulders.”

 Most Read Sports Stories